KenilGopani/multi-agent-AI-Research-System/README.md

 Reviewer agent: checking report quality
 ```

-At the end, the CLI prints the final markdown report.
+At the end, the CLI prints the final markdown report and automatically saves it as a `.md` file in the project directory based on your query.

 ## Agent Pipeline